HooJohn/boss-agent/RUNNING_WITH_LOCAL_MODELS.md

 4.  **Start the Local Server:**
     *   Navigate to the "Local Server" tab (usually looks like `<->`).
     *   Select your loaded model at the top.
     *   **Important:** Under "Server Settings" or a similar section, ensure you enable **"Serve on Local Network"** or an equivalent option (e.g., by selecting your network IP instead of `localhost` or `127.0.0.1` in the "Server Host" dropdown).
-This is crucial if you are running `ii-agent` in a different environment (like WSL on Windows) than where LMStudio is graphically running (Windows itself).
+This is crucial if you are running `boss-agent` in a different environment (like WSL on Windows) than where LMStudio is graphically running (Windows itself).
 LMStudio will display the IP address and port it's using (e.g., `http://192.168.1.100:1234`).
 Note this down.
     *   Click "Start Server".

 ## Step 2: Set Environment Variables for II-Agent

-Before running `ii-agent`, you need to configure two environment variables:
+Before running `boss-agent`, you need to configure two environment variables:

-*   `OPENAI_BASE_URL`: This tells `ii-agent` where to find your LMStudio API.
+*   `OPENAI_BASE_URL`: This tells `boss-agent` where to find your LMStudio API.
 Set it to the full URL provided by LMStudio in the previous step, including the `/v1` path for the OpenAI-compatible endpoint.
     *   Example: `export OPENAI_BASE_URL="http://100.110.67.102:1234/v1"`
-*   `OPENAI_API_KEY`: The OpenAI client library used by `ii-agent` expects an API key.
+*   `OPENAI_API_KEY`: The OpenAI client library used by `boss-agent` expects an API key.
 LMStudio typically doesn't require one by default.
 You can set this to any non-empty string.
     *   Example: `export OPENAI_API_KEY="lmstudio"`

 You can set these in your shell session or add them to your shell's configuration file (e.g., `.bashrc`, `.zshrc`).

 ## Step 3: Run II-Agent

-Now you can run `ii-agent` (either `cli.py` or `ws_server.py`) with specific command-line arguments to use your local model:
+Now you can run `boss-agent` (either `cli.py` or `ws_server.py`) with specific command-line arguments to use your local model:

-*   `--llm-client openai-direct`: This flag tells `ii-agent` to use the OpenAI-compatible client.
+*   `--llm-client openai-direct`: This flag tells `boss-agent` to use the OpenAI-compatible client.
 *   `--model-name <your-model-identifier>`: Specify the model identifier.
 For LMStudio, this is often the model file name or path as shown in the LMStudio server UI (e.g., `deepseek-ai/deepseek-coder-6.7b-instruct`).
 Consult your LMStudio server tab for the exact identifier it expects or serves.

 ### Example Commands: